vtjoeh/webex-presenter-desk-pro/README.md

 **Default PC Overlay Source** On startup, the macro determines if your USB-C or HDMI input is available.
 If both are connected, it defaults to the USB-C input.
 This can be overwritten by selecting the **USB** or **HDMI** button next to **Default PC Overlay Source**.

-##  Other notes.
+##  Other Notes

-In certain instances the macro automatically goes back to a default setting.
+In certain instances, the macro automatically goes back to a default setting:
 - At the start of the call, the view defaults back to a camera with no Immersive Share.
 - If someone else shares content in a Webex meeting the macro turns off the Immersive Share and goes to your main camera with no virtual background.
 - If the call ends, the macro automatically removes Immersive Share and returns to default settings.

 ## To Do

-- Put back the the ability to keep the virtual background consistent from before and after the Immersive Share.
+- Put back the ability to keep the virtual background consistent from before and after the Immersive Share.
 - Update the screenshots in the README.md file.
-- Spellcheck the READEM.md file.

 # Webex Presenter v 0.15 changes:
-- Renamed the files to WebexPresenter.Js, dbWebexPresenter.js & WebexPresenter.xml.
+- Renamed the files to 'WebexPresenter.js', 'dbWebexPresenter.js' & 'WebexPresenter.xml'.
+The previous files 'dbMacro.js' and 'Webex Presenter For Desk Pro.js' or 'WebexPresenterForDeskPro.js' should be deleted from the Desk Pro.
+If you end up with 2 Webex Presenter panel buttons on the touch panel, delete both and reload the XML file.
-- Removed the ability to changed the virtual background from the Macro to Images, Blur, etc. was removed.
+- Removed the ability to changed the virtual background from the Macro to Images, Blur, etc.
 - No longer returns to the last virtual background.
-The latest RoomOS software changed some default behaviours and knowing when to properly set the virtual background was becomming cumbersome.
+The latest RoomOS software changed some default behaviors and knowing when to properly set the virtual background was becoming overly cumbersome.
 - Fixed a bug so CE9.15 will work (PIP and Video PIP are not supported yet on CE9.15).
 - Changed the button namespace from 'swap_' to 'wbxpresent_'.
 - Added a SpeakerTrack Diagnostics button.